ome/ansible-role-network/README.md

 - `network_ifaces[].bondmaster`: If specified this NIC will be part of a bonded interface.
 If the `device` name matches `bondmaster` it will be set as the master, otherwise it will be a slave of `bondmaster`.
 - `network_disable_ifaces`: A list of network device names to be explicitly disabled, use this if you want to be sure the interface is disabled (as opposed to being auto-configured by the system).
 - `network_delete_ifaces`: A regular expression describing the network device name(s) to be removed (note this means the system may auto-configure them), use this for cleaning up spare configuration files.
 - `network_additional_params`: A dictionary containing additional parameters to be added to the interface configuration file.
 Keys will be set to upper case, and values will be set as supplied.
+Add this to the list of dictionaries, `network_ifaces`.

 The set of network parameters which can be defined in `network_ifaces` are as follows.
 If these are not defined, and the parameter has a default value, it will be added with that default value.
 - bondmaster (not a parameter, per se, but configures bonding.
 See example below.)